 Acne is the curse of teenage life that sometimes follows us through our youth as well.
 And we are always on the lookout for different methods to get rid of that acne.
 After all, who would like to be blessed by a large zit on the forehead just before a party?

 The regular usage of peppermint tea has been proven to help in eradicating and controlling those stubborn zits.
 Yes, the process is a bit slow when compared to all those commercial products, but no one can deny its long-term effects.
-The cooling effect of menthol has a magical effect on oily and pimple-prone skin.
+The cooling effect of menthol has a beneficial effect on oily and pimple-prone skin.
 All you need is some patience and a daily cup of warm peppermint tea to bid goodbye to acne and pimples (2).
+Make sure you check with your dermatologist before doing so.

 2. Rejuvenates Dull And Oily Skin

 The harsh rays of the sun and pollution wreak havoc on your skin, making it dull and greasy.
 Having peppermint tea on a daily basis helps in rejuvenating your skin.
 The antioxidants in the tea help in clearing skin pores.
 And this is not a new thing.
 Since ages, peppermint or menthol has been used for treating oily and greasy skin.
 Menthol, the basic element in peppermint leaves, lowers the secretion of oil from the sebaceous glands.
-This, in turn, makes your skin oil-free and flawless.
+This, in turn, helps clear up oil on your skin that can lead to breakouts.
+Ask your dermatologist if it is alright to use peppermint tea for this purpose.

 [ Read: Benefits Of Peppermint Leaves ]